mohitkumarverma176/PythonCRUD/README.md

 # PythonCRUD
-Python program for CRUD operation using MySQL
+Python program for CRUD operation in MySQL